Mr. Sanjay Vashishtha

 M.Sc Criminology & Criminal Justice, University of Oxford

 If you’d like a consultation, please start by completing the form:

 Mr. Sanjay Vashishtha pursued his B.A.,LLB (Hons) from Faculty of Law, Jamia Millia Islamic, followed with a LL.M in Comparative Law from McGill University Canada and a MSc in Criminology & Criminal Justice from the University of Oxford.
+Mr Vashishtha is a receipient of St Cross funding and was elected as the community representative at Oxford.
 He had been a recipient of several national awards and scholarships throughout his academic career including the prestigious National Scholarship by the Bar Council of India Trust.
 Mr Vashishtha has been associated with the University of Oxford as a Research Associate for several years.

 ‘Enhancing the Police Legitimacy in India: The need for Evidence Based Policing and Policy Making to Police India’.

 Indexed at SSRN (2016)September 6, 2021